-The following table and graph illustrate the hypothetical total return and payment at maturity on the CDs linked to a hypothetical Index.
-The "total return" as used in this term sheet is the number, expressed as a percentage, that results from comparing the payment at maturity per \$1,000 CD.
+The following table and graph illustrate the hypothetical payment at maturity on the CDs linked to a hypothetical Index.
 The hypothetical payments set forth below assume the following:

-- an Initial Value of 100.00; and - a Contingent Digital Return of 28.00%.
+- an Initial Value of 100.00; and - a Participation Rate of 100.00%.

-The hypothetical Initial Value of 100.00 has been chosen for illustrative purposes only and may not represent a likely actual Initial Value.
-The actual Initial Value will be the closing level of the Index on the Pricing Date and will be provided in the disclosure supplement.
-For historical data regarding the actual closing levels of the Index, please see the historical information set forth under "Hypothetical Back-Tested Data and Historical Information" in this term sheet.
+The hypothetical Initial Value of 100.00 has been chosen for illustrative purposes only and does not represent the actual Initial Value.
+The actual Initial Value is the closing level of the Index on the Pricing Date and is specified under "Key Terms - Initial Value" in this disclosure supplement.
+For historical data regarding the actual closing levels of the Index, please see the historical information set forth under "Hypothetical Back-Tested Data and Historical Information" in this disclosure supplement.